Gradient flows and proximal splitting methods: A unified view on accelerated and stochastic optimization: Accelerated extensions of ADMM

+Before making connections with ADMM we need to introduce some ideas about splitting methods for ODEs.
+Thus, consider the dynamical system

-is an intractable problem, i.e., the structure of $\varphi$ makes the problem not computationally amenable to an iterative numerical procedure.
-We denote the flow map of \eqref{first_order} by $\Phi_t$.
-The idea is then to split the vector field $\varphi:\mathbb{R}^n \to \mathbb{R}^n$ into parts, each integrable or amenable to a feasible numerical approximation.
-For simplicity, consider
+where $A_1, A_2$ represent smooth and single-valued vector fields.
+Suppose this is an intractable problem, i.e., the structure of $\F$ makes the problem not amenable to a numerical procedure.
+We denote the flow of \eqref{first_order} by $\Phi_t$.
+The idea is to split the vector field $A$ such that each individual system